nwdigitalradio/n7nix/kernbuild/README.md

 #### kern_cpy_flash.sh

-* Copies kernel components to a flash card either from:
+* Copies kernel components to a flash card.
-  * a linux kernel tree or
-  * some other directory struct created by kern_cpy_local.sh
 * Requires an SD card with a boot partition & root file system partitiion.
+* Needs to be run below directory containing kernel components created by kern_cpy_local.sh
 * Copies from the following directory structure to appropriate RPi file system

 ```